Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #1: Standard college lesson plan template

-A standard college lesson plan template offers an outline of the main components of college lesson planning such as:
+A standard college lesson plan template offers an outline of the key components of effective lesson planning, allowing you to fill out your:

 • Prerequisite knowledge,